Rufaida-Kassem/RSA-Encrypted-Chat/README.md

 ## How to run

-1. Run the sender and receiver program in any order python3 sender.py python3 receiver.py
+1. Run the sender and receiver program in any order:
+   `python3 sender.py`
+   `python3 receiver.py`

 2. Enter the number of bits of the key {n} in the sender program.
 3. Enter the number of bits of the key {n} in the receiver program.